hashicorp/terraform-provider-google/website/docs/r/spanner_instance.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `force_destroy` - (Optional) When deleting a spanner instance, this boolean option will delete all backups of this instance.
+This must be set to true if you created a backup manually in the console.

 ## Attributes Reference